Who was George IV?

 George IV was one of Britain’s most fascinating monarchs.
-Although often depicted as a decadent figure, he ruled during a period when Britain grew into a major industrial empire.
+Although often seen as a decadent figure, he ruled during a period when Britain grew into a major industrial empire.

 An indulgent youth

 George, Prince of Wales, was born on 12 August 1762.
 He was the eldest son of George III and Queen Charlotte and grew up in a stifled and disciplined royal environment.

 He was a vain and extravagant young man and soon started to rebel against his formal youth.
 He devoted much of his time to racing and gambling, dining and dancing, music and theatre.

 George, at the age of 21, had started to suffer from ill-health (no doubt as a result of his extravagant lifestyle).
 He was advised by his physicians to take to Brighton and benefit from the therapeutic properties of the sea.
 Brighton was fast becoming a fashionable seaside resort and with George’s arrival, together with accompanying royal entourage and London society followers, the quiet seaside town quickly grew and was soon nicknamed ‘London by the sea’.

 Heady days in Brighton

 The heady Brighton lifestyle suited George and by the mid 1780s he liked the place enough to rent a lodging house.
 He had also secretly (and illegally) married the love of his life, Mrs Maria Fitzherbert.

 In 1787 the House of Commons agreed to clear his debts and increase his income.
 George then began to transform his Brighton lodging house into an elegant modest villa, the Marine Pavilion, with the help of architect Henry Holland.